Uplifting Artificial Plants: Add Green to Your Decor and Chase Away the Winter Blues

 If you decide to give your artificial potted plant a shower, proceed with caution!
 Not all plastic plants are waterproof.
 Even if the leaves can handle getting wet, the branches, pot and other materials may not.

-Always use a gentle spray of cool water, as heat may loosen adhesives used to adhere the leaves to the branches.
+Always use a gentle spray of cool water, as heat may loosen adhesives used to attach the leaves to the branches.

 If you haven’t looked at artificial plants recently, you may be surprised at the options available to add a realistic looking touch of greenery to your decor.